Fits a linear mixed model to a single vertex outcome using

 An R formula object describing the linear mixed model using

-notation.- model_template
+lme4notation.- model_template

 Optional pre-compiled model object for faster estimation.
 When provided,